acgeospatial/awesome-earthobservation-code/contribute.md

 Together we are greater than the sum of our parts

-# new to github or readme.md editing checkout this cheatsheet for help
+### New to github or readme.md editing?
+Then checkout this cheatsheet for help
 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet